How to Fix Timer knob broken on Frigidaire FFRE4120SW (Electric)

 Can I replace just the timer knob on my Frigidaire FFRE4120SW, or do I need to replace the entire timer assembly?

-In most cases, you can replace just the knob itself without touching the timer assembly.
-Order the correct OEM replacement knob using your model number to ensure a proper fit.
+In most cases, you can replace just the knob without touching the timer assembly.
+Make sure to order the correct OEM replacement knob using your model number for a proper fit.

 Is it safe to use my Frigidaire FFRE4120SW air conditioner while the timer knob is broken?

-You can typically still operate the unit manually, but a broken knob may expose the shaft and make accurate setting difficult.
-Replace it promptly to avoid damaging the underlying timer mechanism.
+You can usually still operate the unit manually, but a broken knob may expose the shaft and complicate accurate settings.
+It’s best to replace it promptly to avoid damaging the underlying timer mechanism.

 How do I remove the broken timer knob from my Frigidaire FFRE4120SW?